darkhz/invidtui/documentation/03_Usage/01_Command_Line_Options.md

 # generate
 This option can be used to generate the configuration.

-Note that if you are regenerating the config, the existing values will be re-applied to the generated output.
+Note that the config file location will be stored under the User Home/Profile directory in `.config/invidtui/invidtui.conf` once generated.
+If you are regenerating the config, the existing values will be re-applied to the generated output.

 ## play
 Only either of the **play-audio** and **play-video** options should be applied.
 The parameter for these options can be a video/playlist: